-Table 3-9 summarizes effect determinations for federally listed species.
-A discussion of the effects to species is included after the table.
+Table 3-9 summarizes effect determinations for federally listed species included on the USFWS Official Species List and the NOAA Fisheries Greater Atlantic Region ESA Section 7 Mapper.
+A discussion of the effects to species where an NLAA determination was made is included after the table.
+No Effect determinations were made based on no habitat being available in the ESA Action Area.